Greek language question: Linguistic background

 These differences meant that Katharevousa was only partly intelligible to a Greek without higher education.
 There was no single Katharevousa.
 Instead, proponents of the formal language put forward ever-changing variants that were never standardized.
 These variants approached Attic Greek in extreme cases, but they could also be closer to spoken Greek and could thus be understood by the majority of the people.

 Sample text

 The Greek language question concerns the co-existence of two forms of Greek that sometimes differ significantly.
-Such differences can greatly exceed common stylistic differences between written & spoken or formal & informal forms of language, as demonstrated in the following text:
+Such differences can greatly exceed common stylistic differences between written and spoken or formal and informal forms of language, as demonstrated in the following text: